-- Instruct the mother to continue breastfeeding; if her breast or nipples are too sore to breastfeed directly, she should hand express or use a pump to ensure frequent, effective milk removal.
-Antibiotics are less effective when milk is not removed. - Ensure proper positioning and attachment of the baby to the breast to be sure he is effectively removing milk.
+- ♦ Instruct the mother to continue breastfeeding frequently.
+If her breast or nipples are too sore to breastfeed directly, she should hand express or use a pump to ensure effective milk removal and lower the risk of developing an abscess. - Ensure proper positioning and attachment of the baby to the breast to be sure he is effectively removing milk.

 What advice do you have for Amanda?

 1.

 2.

+- ا

 3.

+-